Georgia Registry of Interpreters for the Deaf Bylaws

 E. The voting membership may agree to accept by acclamation any nomination if that position is running unopposed.

-(30) day period will serve as a transition during which outgoing Board Members will train their replacement(s).
+period between voting and December 31st will serve as a transition during which outgoing

 A. All candidates for the Board will be members in good standing of RID and GaRID.